 It is important that you meet with an experienced bankruptcy attorney if you are currently being garnished.
 If not handled correctly, you could lose hundreds of dollars.
 Contact me or call my office today at 757-276-6555.
 I will meet with you and discuss how to stop the garnishment and recover the money for you.

 When should I file for Chapter 13 Bankruptcy?

 A Chapter 13 bankruptcy is a repayment plan.
 Normally you would file this type of case if you have debts that need to be paid back.

-If you are behind on your mortgage payments and want to keep your house, you can file a Chapter 13 bankruptcy and catch up the missed mortgage payments through the Chapter 13.
+If you are behind on your mortgage payments and want to keep your house, you can file a Chapter 13 bankruptcy and catch up on the missed mortgage payments through Chapter 13.

 If you are behind on your car payments and want to keep your car, you can pay for the car through a Chapter 13 bankruptcy.
 Depending on how old the loan is, you may be able to reduce the amount that has to be paid back or you may be able to lower the interest rate on the loan.

 If you have a large amount of tax debt, you can pay it back through a Chapter 13 bankruptcy.
 In addition, if you have a tax lien, you may be able to pay it off for far less than the amount of the lien.